 I took the quail with the expectation that he’d be going to a good home.
 A kind animal tech helped me out by giving Sir Quail an initial exam which showed that he’d had a fracture in his keel.
 But he was otherwise okay.
 A keel fracture can result from a strike of some kind or by the bird flying into something with enough impact to cause the injury.
 The best thing in this case was simply R&R.

-The options for the quail then become, 1) return him where he was found, which, for him, was not an option since no one knew whence he came, 2) keep him as a domestic bird or pet, provided ordinances allow, 3) re-home him to a third party, 4) take him to a shelter where they accept exotic species, or 5) euthanize, depending on his condition.
+The options for the quail then become: 1) return him where he was found, which, for him, was not an option since no one knew whence he came, 2) keep him as a domestic bird or pet, provided ordinances allow, 3) re-home him to a third party, 4) take him to a shelter where they accept exotic species, or 5) euthanize, depending on his condition.
 This lucky quail will be getting a new home where he won’t become a main dish.

 This case of misidentification inspired me to post a few photos for those who haven’t seen a Japanese Quail.
 I hadn’t.
-In the wilds of the Bay Area, the most common quail we see are California Quail — clearly distinct from the Japanese.
+In the wilds of the Bay Area, the most common quail we see are the California variety — clearly distinct from the Japanese.
 (I posted contrasting photos for anyone who hasn’t seen either species.)

 The male Japanese Quail has redder coloration on his neck and breast, without the distinct black speckling of the female.
 The female (below) is more buff-colored on the breast, with clear black markings in the breast plumage.